 An eBook file is designed to be malleable.
 Users can change the font and font size, increase line spacing, highlight text and find the meaning of words by clicking them.
 This is why eBook formats like EPUB and MOBI are generally preferred for displaying books digitally.

-Can I read PDFs on Kindle Paperwhite?
+Can you read PDFs on Kindle Paperwhite?

 Kindle Paperwhite can read PDF files without having to convert them into a different file format.
 They will be displayed exactly as laid out in the original PDF document, unlike eBook files where the user can change text size, increase the margins and line spacing and change the font.